mattiapettene/PX4-mini-drone/docs/gps_simu.md

 ## C++ simulation

-Start the simulation, you can choose two different types:
+Start the simulation, you can choose two different control strategy:

 * point target: